Teen / Adult Parkour Classes

 This class is designed to supplement your core class training, applying the moves you’re already practicing in your core parkour classes to an obstacle course.

 Everyone wants to learn how to flip!
-This class will start at the very basics of a flip and throughout the session will expand and explore that flip in various locations and with different styles.
-Each session will focus on either front, back, or side flip.
+The flips class will start at the very basics of a flip and throughout the session will expand and explore that flip in various locations and with different styles.
+All of our flips classes will focus on either front, back, or side flip.
 Try them all, or just keep working on mastering a single one.

 Flips classes are offered at an Intermediate level, where you can test for a specific flip (front, side or back), and Advanced level, by invitation only.

 Mobility is the ”ability of a joint to move freely through a given range of motion (ROM) without restriction from surrounding tissues.”
+It isn’t your typical fitness training!
 Essentially, it is your level of unassisted strength to get through a full range of motion.
 Our Mobility class goes through numerous exercises that can help to improve the strength and flexibility of your body.

 It is a great recovery class, or class for a rest day!

 PK Fit is a high-intensity interval training (HIIT) class that uses Parkour movements for conditioning, rather than more traditional exercises.
 In a typical HIIT class, you may be doing a minute of intense rowing, with a minute of rest, followed by a minute of sprints, followed by a minute of rest: hence, interval training.
-In PK Fit, we follow this same structure, but use common skills and movements found in Parkour to achieve the same workout.
+In PK Fit, we follow this same structure, but use common skills and movements found in Parkour to achieve a workout.
+It’s an awesome way to get fitness training in, in a really creative way!

 Guided Open Training